 olive oil

-2 slices of bacon (optional)
+2 slices of bacon, sautéed (optional)

-8oz (100g) fresh mozzarella balls
+16 oz fresh mozzarella balls

-8 oz (200g) of feta cheese
+8 oz (200 g) of feta cheese

 1 Tbsp of Italian seasoning plus more for the top

-handfull of fresh basil leaves (if you have them)
+handful of fresh basil leaves (if you have them)

 3 cloves of garlic